 In the general population of those 25 and older, 85% are high school graduates or higher.
-The Choctaw Nicoma Park School System comprises of 58.5 square miles of Eastern Oklahoma

-County.
-There are 4 elementary schools, 2 intermediate schools, and one high school.
-One elementary and one junior high are located about half a mile from the library.
+The Choctaw Nicoma Park School System comprises of 58.5 square miles of Eastern Oklahoma County.
+There are 4 elementary schools, 2 intermediate schools, 1 middle school, a ninth grade academy located at the high school and one high school.
+One elementary and the middle school are located about half a mile from the library.
 Two elementary schools are located about 4 miles from the library and the high school is located 3 miles from the library.
 These schools are considered some of the best in the state with a couple of them serving as Great Expectations schools.
 There is also an Alternate Education Academy that serves students in grades 9-12 from the Choctaw, Harrah, Jones, Luther and Nicoma Park communities.
 Additional education is provided by the Eastern Oklahoma County Technology Center.